-ARINC was acquired by aviation electronics and communication equipment maker Rockwell Collins for $1.4 billion in late 2013.
+ARINC was acquired by aviation electronics and communication equipment maker Rockwell Collins for $1.4 billion in 2013.
 It was previously owned by private investment firm The Carlyle Group.

 ARINC operates from more than 50 offices in the US, and it does business in about 100 other countries from facilities in Europe, Latin America, and Asia.
 Its regional offices reside in London and Singapore.

 ARINC's products and services support more than 15,000 aircraft, 300 airlines, 150 airports, 200 train systems, a large portion of North America's nuclear power plants, and more than a dozen military aircraft platforms.
 Subsidiaries include ARINC Aerospace, ARINC Engineering Services, ARINC Managed Services, and ARINC Technical Services.

 Its radio and dispatch console systems and passenger processing systems can be found at such airports as New York's JFK International Airport, Las Vegas' McCarran Airport, and Japan's Narita International Airport.
 Its surface transportation business unit has done control center and voice communication work for rail transit authorities in California, Maryland, Massachusetts, New Jersey, Pennsylvania, Washington, DC, and Canada.

 To better serve its aviation and defense clientele, the company established a subsidiary in 2012 dedicated to the market.
 Known as ARINC Aerospace, it specializes in the modification, modernization, upgrade, and maintenance of aircraft for military, government, and commercial customers.
 As part of the restructuring, in late 2012 ARINC divested its Defense Systems Engineering and Support division to Booz Allen Hamilton in a deal worth $154 million.